loveencounterflow/rustybuzz-wasm/README.md

-As it stands, this work will probably be incorporated into [InterText](https://github.com/loveencounterflow/intertext); at any rate, seeing as the scope of the present module grew, `rustybuzz-wasm` is no longer a fully appropriate moniker.
+As it stands, this work will probably be incorporated into [InterText](https://github.com/loveencounterflow/intertext); at any rate, seeing as the scope of the present module has been growing, `rustybuzz-wasm` is no longer a fully appropriate moniker.

 **TO BE DONE**—For some details around code compilation and installation of this software see [the installation guide](./INSTALL.md).